Basic Rate Tax

 This type of account allows you to deposit or withdraw your money at any time, with no notice or penalties.

 This is the amount the financial institution that holds your account will pay you in return for saving with them.
 To find out how much your savings will earn, you can look at the AER- the Annual Equivalent Rate.
 Shown as a percentage, this tells you the rate of interest you will earn over the period of 1 year.
 The interest rate may be fixed, which means it will not change throughout the life of the account, regardless of whether the Bank of England base rate goes up or down.
 Alternatively, the rate may be variable and fluctuate along with the base rate.

 An introductory bonus is a fixed amount of extra interest which will be paid on any money you have saved in a variable interest account for a certain amount of time after you open the account.
 Once the introductory period is over the rate will revert to the normal variable rate, so you may wish to consider moving your money to make sure you're always getting the best rate.

 An ISA is a type of account which allows you to save without paying tax on the interest you earn.
-There are several different types of ISA- the most common is a cash ISA, in which every adult over the age of 18 can save up to £5,760 each year.
-There are also investment ISAs- commonly known as stocks and shares ISAs- where you can save another £5,760 on top of your cash ISA allowance, or any amount up to the full total of £11,520 if you decide not to use your full cash ISA allowance.
-Finally, there are Junior ISAs which can be opened for children under the age of 18.
+There are several different types of ISA- the most common are cash ISAs and stocks and shares ISAs.
+There are also Junior ISAs which can be opened for children under the age of 18.